mercz85/bloc03_login/README.md

 Objective: practicing BLoC, following the tutorial project in https://bloclibrary.dev/#/flutterlogintutorial

-This project has no personalizations from mercz85
+This project has no personalizations by mercz85

 ---
 ## Getting Started 🚀